L1ly-42/Terminal-Cheatsheet/terminalCheatsheet.md

 ## Overview
 This Cheatsheet provides a quick overview of all the terminal commands learnt during the BNTA course so far.
 This includes navigation, file/folder editing, and github basics!

-**Tip:** *For a quick way to get into the Terminal on Mac, do cmd + space to openm Spotlight, then type in 'Terminal'*
+**Tip:** *For a quick way to get into the Terminal on Mac, do cmd + space to open Spotlight, then type in 'Terminal'*

 ## Inspecting your File System